pa-0/GradientDialog/README.md

 Gradient Picker Dialog
 ======================

 This project includes the Qt gradient picker library itself and a demo application demonstrating how this dialog looks.
-Additionally, it has code required for `QGradient` integration with `QVariant` (it is available in a separate header file).

 Provided dialog was written as a missing part that complements `QColorDialog` for one personal project that unfortunately did not come to life, and just shared as a likely useful component for some other graphics-related project.